Skip to content

 Today, Artistic Swimming has also evolved to become the epitome of diligence, dedication, esprit de corps, perseverance, and a can-do attitude of all our national players.

-The pool where artistic swimming takes place must be at least 3m deep over a 12x12m area in the centre of the pool.
+The pool where artistic swimming takes place must be at least 3m deep.
 A clip on the swimmer’s nose, which prevents an intake of water through the nostrils, makes it possible for the athlete to stay underwater longer; the use of hair gelatine and make-up helps hair to stay in place and highlights the athletes’ features respectively; underwater speakers transmit the music into the pool, helping the swimmers to keep their synchronisation while under water.

 Artistic Swimming was first introduced in the Olympics in 1984.
 The USA, Canada and Russia have all claimed gold while Japan and France have shared in silver and bronze medals.
 It is one of only three Olympic disciplines in which only women are allowed to compete (the other two being Rhythmic gymnastics and Softball).Artistic swimming is also now accepted internationally as a spectator sport, being one of the first events to sell out at the Olympic Games.